Mikaela/mikaela.github.io/articles/guides/Windows.html.md

 This can be done easily with [ntpasswd].
 It also has other features, but I only recommend using the "blank password" / "remove password" function as it's the most working one.
 This feature should work with Windows XP too, but I have only tried it with 7 and 8.

-I don't type usage instructions here, because [ntpassword] has enough good documentation and it's easy to use anyway.
+I don't type usage instructions here, because [ntpasswd] has enough good documentation and it's easy to use anyway.

 [ntpasswd]:http://pogostick.net/~pnh/ntpasswd/